 Life-cycle management.
-Although the BMS5 outcome makes few explicit references to the identification and disposal of surplus small arms, an issue BMS3 dealt with in some detail,25 it arguably broaches the subject in a more holistic way by referring to 'life-cycle management procedures' (UNGA, 2014g, paras.
+Although the BMS5 outcome makes few explicit references to the identification and disposal of surplus small arms, an issue BMS3 dealt with in some detail,26 it arguably broaches the subject in a more holistic way by referring to 'life-cycle management procedures' (UNGA, 2014g, paras.
 11, 17e).
-While this term is typically used in relation to ammunition, 26 it would normally include design, procurement, storage, and use-in addition to final disposal.
+While this term is typically used in relation to ammunition,27 it would normally include design, procurement, storage, and use-in addition to final disposal.
 The BMS5 text, however, does not explain the term.

-The key norms on stockpile management remain those found in the PoA.
 Guidelines for stockpile management.
-Like the BMS3 outcome, the BMS5 text makes a reference to 'guidelines' for stockpile management;27 but it is unclear how these differ from the 'standards and procedures' that the PoA refers to in its core provision on stockpile management (UNGA, 2001b, para.
+Like the BMS3 outcome, the BMS5 text makes a reference to 'guidelines' for stockpile management;28 but it is unclear how these differ from the 'standards and procedures' that the PoA refers to in its core provision on stockpile management (UNGA, 2001b, para.
 II.17).
-Moreover, BMS5 language referring to 'standards', 'procedures', and 'guidelines' is heavily qualified, 28 in contrast to the PoA, which anchors its exception to the norm of 'adequate and detailed standards and procedures' in a narrower reference to the 'constitutional and legal systems of States' (para.
+Moreover, BMS5 language referring to 'standards', 'procedures', and 'guidelines' is heavily qualified,29 in contrast to the PoA, which anchors its exception to the norm of 'adequate and detailed standards and procedures' in a narrower reference to the 'constitutional and legal systems of States' (para.
 II.17).

 Other provisions.
 The stockpile management section also includes language encouraging the sharing of information and good practices on stockpile management (UNGA, 2014g, paras.
 12, 16, 17f) and the sharing of 'experience and research in the area of diversion' (para.
 13).
-In line with the outcome of the PoA's Second Review Conference and the UN's broader agenda concerning women, peace, and security, 29 it also promotes the 'meaningful participation and representation' of women in PoA-related 'policymaking, planning and implementation processes', including in the areas of stockpile management, and awareness-raising and education (para.
-17d)-building on an equivalent provision in the Review Conference outcome.
-30 Finally, international cooperation and assistance, addressed in a general way in section III of the BMS5 text, is also approached through a stockpile management lens, with a focus on training and, to some extent, technology transfer (paras.
+In line with the outcome of the PoA's Second Review Conference and the UN's broader agenda concerning women, peace, and security,30 it also promotes the 'meaningful participation and representation' of women in PoA-related 'policymaking, planning and implementation processes', including in the areas of stockpile management, and awarenessraising and education (para.
+17d) building on an equivalent provision in the Review Conference outcome.31 Finally, international cooperation and assistance, addressed in a general way in section III of the BMS5 text, is also approached through a stockpile management lens, with a focus on training and, to some extent, technology transfer (paras.
 14-17, 38c).

-These provisions, in conjunction with those cited earlier in this section, and like those contained in the BMS3 outcome,31 offer national governments and other stakeholders detailed guidance on the implementation of PoA provisions on stockpile management, including in conflict and post-conflict situations.
+These provisions, in conjunction with those cited earlier in this section, and like those contained in the BMS3 outcome,32 offer national governments and other stakeholders detailed guidance on the implementation of PoA provisions on stockpile management, including in conflict and post-conflict situations.
 They do not, however, constitute a normative shift in the area of stockpile management.
-The key norms remain those found in the PoA.32
+The key norms remain those found in the PoA.33